theLemmonade/module-9/README.md

 ## Description

-A command-line application that dynamically generates a professional README.md file from a user's input
+A command-line application that dynamically generates a professional README.md (for example, this README.md!) from a user's input

 ## Getting Started